ZakariaICT/BallTickets/Portfolio.md

 #### What does this learning outcome mean?

 For this learning outcome i need to work within my group on a Agile way.
-This is a way to manage a project while breking it into several phases.
+This is a way to manage a project while breaking it into several phases.
 The phases are: concept, inception, iteration, release, maintenance, and retirement.

 [Outcome 3](https://fhict.instructure.com/courses/12096/pages/project-management-agile-why-and-how)

 [Outcome 3](https://fhict.instructure.com/courses/12096/pages/project-management-how-to-plan-in-agile-projects)

 [Outcome 3](https://fhict.instructure.com/courses/12096/pages/project-management-agile-management-tools)

+#### What do i need to do for this learning outcome?

+- I need to work withn Agile methods within my group.
+I will be using the SCRUM methode for communicating and working in the group.
+- I need to make an research on why we are using SCRUM as the method in AGILE.

 #### What have i done for this learning outcome?